Opendigitalradio/ODR-DabMod/dpd/README.md

  - adapt.pkl: Contains the settings for the predistortion.
 To load them again without further measurements, you can use `apply_adapt_dumps.py`.
  - MER: Constellation diagram used to calculate the modulation error rate.

-After the run you should be able to observe that the peak-shoulder difference decrease on your spectrum analyzer, similar to Figure below.
+After the run you should be able to observe that the peak-to-shoulder difference has increased on your spectrum analyzer, similar to the figure below.

-Before digital predistortion:
+Without digital predistortion:

 ![shoulder_measurement_before](img/shoulder_measurement_before.png)

-After digital predistortion:
+With digital predistortion, computed by the DPDCE:

 ![shoulder_measurement_after](img/shoulder_measurement_after.png)

 Now see what happens if you apply the predistortions for different TX gains.
 You can either set the TX gain before you start the predistortion or using the command line option `--txgain gain`.
 You can also try to adjust other parameters.
 To see their documentation run `python main.py --help`.

 File format for coefficients
 ----------------------------
 The coef file contains the polynomial coefficients used in the predistorter.
 The file format is very similar to the filtertaps file used in the FIR filter.
 It is a text-based format that can easily be inspected and edited in a text editor.

 The first line contains an integer that defines the predistorter to be used:
 1 for polynomial, 2 for lookup table.